-- 1) All providers must establish written policies and procedures regarding for service, including the amount and collection of fees and consequences for failure to pay. - 2) The provider's policies regarding all fees must be discussed with each parent prior to the beginning of service.
+- a.
+All providers must establish written policies and procedures regarding fees for service, including the amount and collection of fees and consequences for failure to pay. - b.
+The provider's policies regarding all fees must be discussed with each parent prior to the beginning of service.